 Tolling.
 If a Party receiving a notice of default under this Agreement contests, disputes or challenges the propriety of such notice by making application to the dispute resolution procedure in this Exhibit 3, any cure period that applies to such default shall be tolled for the time period between such application and the issuance of a final award.

 FAA Disputes.
 The Parties understand and acknowledge the FAA’s exclusive jurisdiction to determine the City’s compliance with its federal Grant Assurance obligations (a “Compliance Dispute”), and that any remedies which may be imposed by the FAA for noncompliance therewith are exclusive.
 Accordingly, in the event of a Compliance Dispute, and after exhausting the procedures described in Paragraphs A and B hereof, either Party may initiate an informal or formal complaint proceeding with the FAA in accordance with 14 C.F.R.
 Parts 13 and 16 or similar succeeding provisions, without regard to the other provisions hereof.
+WHY written this way?
+Federal Statues non exclusive

 Replaced with these paragraphs: